1. Basic Usage

 Setting Favorites

 The Favorites toolbar can be customized for your needs.
-To add/remove objectives to/from the toolbar, click on the More Objectives sidebar button to show the Objectives list, then star/unstar your favorite objectives.
+To add/remove objectives to/from the toolbar, click on the three dots next to an Objective in the Objectives sidebar to bring up a drop-down menu, and then star/unstar the Objective.

 Now that you understand the Run view, you’re ready to run your first objective.